Anglezarke

 Anglezarke is a sparsely populated civil parish in the Borough of Chorley in Lancashire, England.
-It is an agricultural area used for sheep farming, also site of reservoirs that were built to supply water to Liverpool.
+It is an agricultural area used for sheep farming and is also the site of reservoirs that were built to supply water to Liverpool.
 The area has a large expanse of moorland with many public footpaths and bridleways.
-The area is popular with walkers and tourists, it lies in the West Pennine Moors in Lancashire, sandwiched between the moors of Withnell and Rivington, and is close to the towns of Chorley, Horwich and Darwen.
-At the 2001 census it had a population of 23.
-At the 2011 Census the population is included within Heapey civil parish.
+The area is popular with walkers and tourists; it lies in the West Pennine Moors in Lancashire, sandwiched between the moors of Withnell and Rivington, and is close to the towns of Chorley, Horwich and Darwen.
+At the 2001 census it had a population of 23, but at the 2011 census the population was included within Heapey civil parish.
 The area was subjected to depopulation after the reservoirs were built.

 Toponymy

 Anglezarke is derived from the Old Norse name Anlaf and the Old Norse erg, a 'hill pasture or shieling'.
 The elements together mean 'Anlaf's hill pasture'.
 In 1202 it was recorded as 'Andelevesarewe'.
-By 1225 this had become 'Anlavesargh'.
-In a deed of 1270 three variations were used, 'Arlawesarwe', 'Anlasargh' and 'Anlezark' by 1559 'Anlazarghe' was more common.
+By 1225, this had become 'Anlavesargh'.
+In a deed of 1270, three variations were used: 'Arlawesarwe', 'Anlasargh' and 'Anlezark'.
+By 1559, 'Anlazarghe' was more common.